mikedubcurry/poke-d-ts/server/README.md

 # Poke.d.ts Server

-Connect to pokeapi.co and expose a GraphQL api for client use.
+Connect to pokeapi.co and expose a GraphQL api and Redis cache for client use.

 ## Auth Protected Actions